IvanJosipovic/BlazorInteropGenerator/README.md

 ## How to use the Source Generator
 Create a C# Class Library Project.
+Add the *.tsd files that you want converted, also download all the dependencies.
+File names should be the {PackageName}.d.ts without the Organization.
 Update the .csproj with the following settings.

 ```xml